AlecWGreene/Assignment-08-Make-Readme/README.md

   ## Usage

 Once the powershell is open, enter `node index.js` into the console and enter in text under the relevant section headers as they appear.
 If a section does not look satisfactory or was accidentally submitted, a confirmation prompt will always be given allowing the previous section to be rewritten.
-Please note that this CLI does not catch enter or shift+enter key presses, so doing so may require the section to be retyped. \n
+Please note that this CLI does not catch enter or shift+enter key presses, so doing so may require the section to be retyped.

-A walkthrough of the application is hosted at this url: https://drive.google.com/file/d/1QvP5dyI1x8159wxAcLw1aMP1sBjKJXs8/view \n
+A walkthrough of the application is hosted at this url: https://drive.google.com/file/d/1QvP5dyI1x8159wxAcLw1aMP1sBjKJXs8/view

 Keep in mind, the harsh console refreshes are a symptom of the screen capture software's frame capture rate.